Templarian/nfc-terminal/docs/holotape.md

 [<img src="assets/step-key-fob-thumb.jpg">](assets/step-key-fob-thumb.jpg)

+> **Note:** Super glue to the correct side or the NFC scanner may not be able to read key fob.

 ### Two Screws in Main

 The two smaller M2 4mm screws placed into the Main body are completely for visuals.